-The Officers' Report traversed in detail those submissions commenting on whether the desired pattern of growth in the Spatial Plan represented the best option for Greater Christchurch33.
-Their response noted that under the FDS requirements, consideration is required of the advantages and disadvantages of different spatial scenarios for achieving the purpose of the FDS; and that this was undertaken through the Spatial Plan Urban Form Scenario background report34, which sought to understand how different land-use scenarios and transport packages would contribute to the realisation of outcomes and priorities set out in the Strategic Framework that underpins the dGCSP.
-This evaluation subsequently informed the development of urban form direction included in the dGCSP.
+The Officers' Report traversed in detail those submissions commenting on whether the desired pattern of growth in the Spatial Plan represented the best option for Greater Christchurch.
+Their response noted that under the FDS requirements, consideration is required of the advantages and disadvantages of different spatial scenarios for achieving the purpose of the FDS; and that this was undertaken through the Spatial Plan Urban Form Scenario background report, which sought to understand how different land-use scenarios and transport packages would contribute to the realisation of outcomes and priorities set out in the Strategic Framework that underpins the dGCSP.